Home UpStaff

 top secret research (actually vaccination research)

-Specialist Richard A. Smalley, decontamination 101, in white suite.
+Specialist Richard Smalley, in white suit, decontamination 101.

 Radioactive Contamination Control 101

-Specialist Richard A. Smalley, in white, radiation detection 101, ion chamber, neutron detector, and ion chamber with exteded probe.
+Specialist Richard Smalley, in white suit, practicing radiation detection, ion chamber, neutron detector, and ion chamber with exteded probe.

 Radiation Detection 101